(727) 808-8602

 Alfa-Romeo, AMC, BMC, BMW, Buick, Buick-Rover, Cadillac, Chevrolet, Chrysler/Mopar, Datsun-Nissan, Fiat-Lancia, Ford, GM, Honda/Acura, IHC, Jaguar, Lotus, Mazda, Mercedes, MGA/MGB, Mitsubishi, Oldsmobile, Opel, Pontiac, Porsche, Renault, SAAB, Studebaker, Suzuki-Geo, Toyota, Triumph, VW, Volvo

-Ishihara-Johnson crank scrapers and other windage control products are a very simple but effective way to improve the performance of your engine!
+Ishihara-Johnson crank scrapers and other windage control products are a very simple but effective way to improve the performance of your motor!

 What are some of the benefits?

-ˇ Less loss of power because of excessive drag caused by the windage cloud
+· Less loss of power because of excessive drag caused by oil droplets in the windage cloud

-This oil eats up horsepower your engine is making by increasing the rotating mass and also creating parasitic drag.
-At low rpms and in extreme conditions where the rotating assembly is flooded by sump oil, the crank scraper mechanically strips off excess oil by coming close to, but not touching*, the moving crankshaft and rods.
-At high rpms it interferes with the pressure differential that draws oil into the windage cloud.
+This impacted and entrained oil eats up horsepower your engine is making by increasing the rotating mass and also creating parasitic drag.
+At low rpms and in extreme conditions where the rotating assembly is flooded by sump oil, the crank scraper mechanically strips off excess oil by coming close to, but not touching**, the moving crankshaft and rods.
+At high rpms it interferes with the pressure differential that draws oil into the windage cloud and allows a new lower equilibrium of entrained oil to be established.

 Our crank scrapers are constructed from steel unless noted and include installation instructions.
 The scrapers are installed in a variety of positions but generally between the oil pan and engine block or along the main bearing caps.
 Some fitting to your individual engine may be required and the procedure for carefully checking this is explained in the installation instructions.

-* Our TeflonŽ bladed scrapers can safely contact rotating engine components.
+** Our Teflon® bladed scrapers can safely contact rotating engine components.
 The closer you can run a scraper the more efficient it becomes.
-Typical safe clearances for standard scrapers run from .035" through .060" -- some more daring builders run them as close as .010" TeflonŽ bladed scrapers can run in actual contact with the part, .000" clearance, but in reality the rotating assembly will bed or seat in the soft TeflonŽ and develop a running clearance of perhaps .001 to .005".
+Typical safe clearances for standard scrapers run from .035" through .060" -- some more daring builders run them as close as .010" Teflon® bladed scrapers can run in actual contact with the part, .000" clearance, but in reality the rotating assembly will bed or seat in the soft Teflon® and develop a running clearance of perhaps .001 to .005".
 The Teflon insert is trimmed back until it just barely contacts the rotating surface, leaving only minimal bedding needed.

 Do they really work?